 The Best Option

 There’s no question in my mind that most of the commercially available plant-based meats are a step in the right direction.
-They can serve admirably as “transition foods” to get people eating less meat.
-And they can allow vegans and vegetarians to enjoy a realistic version of the comfort foods they may be missing.
+They can serve admirably as “transition foods” to get people to eat less meat.
+They can also allow vegans and vegetarians to enjoy a realistic version of the comfort foods they may be missing.

 And none of the commercial veggie burgers are exactly whole foods.
 So, you might want to think of them as “treats,” rather than staples of your diet.